List of His Dark Materials and The Book of Dust characters: Balthamos and Baruch

 Balthamos and his partner Baruch are both angels in rebellion from the Kingdom of Heaven.
 They seek to become part of Lord Asriel's army of angels and overthrow Metatron, the acting Regent of The Authority.
 Balthamos is sarcastic, and his relations with Will are conducted with an air of ironic contempt.
 When he was human, Baruch was brother to Enoch, who later became the angel Metatron.

 Both angels find Will Parry at the end of The Subtle Knife; because Will is the bearer of the subtle knife, they hope to take him to Lord Asriel.
 However, Will's companion Lyra Belacqua has been kidnapped and Will refuses to go to Asriel until Lyra is found.
 The angels agree to accompany Will until she is found.
 Baruch is killed while taking important information to Lord Asriel in The Amber Spyglass, and Balthamos, stricken with grief, promises to aid Will in every way possible to honour Baruch's sacrifice.
 When Balthamos is unable to do so, he runs away, grieving over Baruch's death and feeling guilty about abandoning Will.
 At the end of the book, Balthamos confronts and kills Father Gomez, an assassin hoping to kill Lyra, and dies himself from the bites of Gomez' dæmon ending the confrontation in a mutual kill.

 As angels of low rank, Balthamos and Baruch's abilities are limited.
 They appear as luminous, almost transparent humanlike forms, which are barely visible to human eyes even at night.
 The angels also possess the power to transform, which Balthamos uses to masquerade as Will's dæmon when travelling in Lyra's world.
 They are capable of flight though their wings do not have a corporeal form.

 In Arabic-Christian legends, the name Baruch is identified with Zoroaster.
 The prophecy of the birth of Jesus from a virgin, and of his adoration by the Magi, is also ascribed to this Baruch.

 In the 2001 audiobook of The Amber Spyglass, Balthamos is played by Alec McCowan and Baruch is played by Nigel Carrington.
-In the 2003 BBC Radio dramatisation, they are voiced by Ray Fearon and Steve Toussaint and Fearon as the angel Bathamos acts as the overseeing narrator of the entire series.
+In the 2003 BBC Radio dramatisation, they are voiced by Ray Fearon and Steve Toussaint.
+Fearon also acts as the narrator of the entire series.
 Fearon went on to portray the role of Will Parry's school boxing coach and mentor, Mr Hanway — created specifically for the adaptation — in the 2019→2022 television series, with Balthamos and Baruch being played by Kobna Holdbrook-Smith and Simon Harrison.